Sylius/RbacPlugin/README.md

 #### Beware!

 Adding Write access to a permission automatically means adding Read access.
-Similarly, removing Read access from the permission means removing Write access.

 Write permission access means also updating and deleting.